nice-game-hints/template/README.md

 title: Example about quick hint
 ---

-In this hint you should use some eating utensil. ^[ You can find a fork in the kitche drawer. ]
+In this hint you should use some eating utensil. ^[ You can find a fork in the kitchen drawer. ]

 # I have a tool
 The fork?
 Be careful with it. ^[ Stick the fork into the electric outlet. ]